mcclatchy/design/content/saratoga/page-title.md

 <div class="dsp example">
     <section class="title">
             <h1 class="sans bold h3">Local news wherever you go</h1>
             <p class="sans">Thanks for reading!
 You’ve read all your free articles this month.
-You must have an account to continue.<br>Subscribe or <a href="/saratoga/decks/purchase-flow/sign-up" class="more-link inline">Sign up</a></p>
+You must have an account to continue.<br>Subscribe or <a href="/saratoga/decks/purchase-flow/sign-up" class="more-link inline primary no-caps">Sign up</a></p>
     </section>
 </div>